-Have you ever laid your child down for a nap and then stressed about what to do with the next 30-40 minutes, knowing that it won’t be long before your little one will be awake again?
-I’ve definitely been there!
+Have you ever laid your baby down for a nap and then stressed about what to do with the next 30-40 minutes, knowing that it won’t be long before your little one will be awake again?

-First of all, let’s talk about what I consider a “short nap.”
+Let’s talk about what I consider a “short nap.”

-If your child sleeps for less than an hour, that’s a short nap; most often, they are around 30-45 minutes.
-(I once worked with a family who’s baby slept 27 minutes on the dot each nap!)
+If your child sleeps for less than an hour, that’s a short nap!
+Most often, they are around 30-45 minutes – one sleep cycle.

-When I work with younger babies, it’s my goal to help that babe have at least one nap that’s over an hour each day, and it’s most commonly the morning nap.
+When I work with younger babies, it’s my goal to help that baby have at least one nap that’s over an hour each day, and it’s most commonly the morning nap.

 If your baby, however, is nearing or in the middle of a nap transition, the last nap of the day that’s about to drop off will very likely be short and we don’t need to worry about extending it as it will soon be gone.